History of Pickleball

 1976

-In 1976 during summer, the well-known pickleball tournament worldwide was introduced at South Center Athletic Club in Washington Tukwila.
-The winner of the game in Men’s single was David Lester, and Steve Pronto got the second position.
+In 1976 during the summer, the well-known pickleball tournament worldwide was introduced at South Center Athletic Club in Washington Tukwila.
+The game-winner in Men’s single was David Lester, and Steve Pronto got the second position.

 Most of the participants and players were college students and were significantly less aware of the game, as they used to practice with the softball-sized plastic ball and huge paddles made of paddles.